 With Flockler, you'll get four different display options out of the box - and they can be further customised to fit your brand look & feel.
 You don't need any developer skills, and Flockler's team is happy to help you get started.
 All the layouts automatically and responsively fit the screen size, or the specific area that you're displaying on.

-For inspiration, see examples of a user-generated content campaign further down this post and take a look at our latest case studies with GoPro, Metallica, Campari, and more.
+For inspiration, see examples of a user-generated content campaign further down this post and take a look at our latest case studies with GoPro, Harvard University, Campari, and more.

 6. Measure the results of your UGC campaign